-Nearly two out of three Americans believe financial literacy should be taught in school.
+Over 84 percent of Americans believe financial literacy should be taught in school.
 The economic fallout from the coronavirus pandemic shows it may be more important than ever.

 To better understand how to approach financial literacy for such a unique nation of people, Debt.com spoke with five financial bloggers.
 Find out their biggest money lessons…

 Click here to sign up for our free financial education email course.

 Looking back on the 18 years it took for Dominique Reese to achieve entrepreneurship, her biggest regret is she didn’t take the plunge sooner.

 The financial consultant and strategist with Reese Financial Services believes that all people are born with a unique purpose to contribute to the world around them.
 And a job is simply a means to support that.

 Reese feels people too often spend money to distract themselves rather than save and invest in an entrepreneurial dream.
 This is what she would tell her younger self given the opportunity…

 “Save enough money so you can fire yourself,” Reese told Debt.com.
 “Our value is all equal, but we’re not conditioned to believe that.
 Jobs should only be used to refine our goals.”